christianharris-3/PyUI/README.md

 ui.maketable(240,20,data,spacing=10,roundedcorners=4)
 ```
 ### Slider
 Sliders contain a bar that a button is moved back and forth on when clicked and dragged.
-The amount the slider is slid can be accessed by the "slider"
+The amount the slider is slid can be accessed by the "slider" variable.
 ### Scroller
 Scrollers are similar to sliders, however have a set height of the bar being moved.
 The bar is not a button object, it is in built into the scroller and therefore is more limiting in terms of design.
 ### Windowed Menu